CoregoLabs/Proposal/README.md

 **1. Constants**
 Displaying configuration constants to users is highly beneficial, giving them a more comprehensive macro understanding of the system.

-For instance, by tracking daily, weekly, or other periodic purchases and sales, users can better understand coretime's price trends.
-Moreover, real-time indexing of coretime's price can offer immediate insights.
-Such data indexing could pave the way for aggregators to present users with diverse liquidity options across multiple coretime markets akin to the 1inch protocol.
+For instance, by tracking daily, weekly, or other periodic purchases and sales, users can better understand Coretime's price trends.
+Moreover, real-time indexing of Coretime's price can offer immediate insights.
+Such data indexing could pave the way for aggregators to present users with diverse liquidity options across multiple Coretime markets akin to the 1inch protocol.

 Data shown in the constants section:
 -   Interlude Period Length: Time during which the bulk sale is not active.